What is the Grand Rapids Climate Coalition?

 How was the Coalition formed?

-We spent several months recruiting the initial cohort of member groups, which began meeting in February 2021.
-Our commitment is to a just and equitable process, so we developed and implemented basic bylaws, elected officers, and created working groups to maximize participation opportunities.
-GRCC is committed to remaining volunteer-driven, grassroots organizations with minimal infrastructure.
-Administration and decision-making is shared and leadership is expanded as more people become engaged with our work.
-We welcome the active participation and support of all community members who share our goal.
+We spent several months building the initial cohort of member groups, which began meeting in February 2021.
+Our membership has grown and our goals have evolved, but we maintain our commitment to a just and equitable process.
+Early on we developed and implemented basic bylaws, elected officers, and created working groups to maximize participation opportunities.

 Amy Rogghe, PA, and Tabitha Williams from Parents for Healthy Homes discuss the Public Health risks that come with unmitigated climate change and pollution

-Father Mike from the Cathedral of St Andrew and Kathi from APRI and GR Proactive, discuss how their communities care about making Grand Rapids a climate leader
+Father Mike from the Cathedral of Saint Andrew and Kathi from APRI and GR Proactive discuss how their communities care about making Grand Rapids a climate leader